hwengineer/rf_linkbudget/docs/rf_linkbudget_circuit.rst

 ^^^^^^^^^^^^^^

 An attenuator is also a classical two port device.
-It can be static or defined with a range it can also be variable.
+It can be static or variable, defined by a range.

 .. code-block:: python
     :linenos: